Rinvey/rinvey.com/home.md

 ## Hardware
 You will be able to buy individually or pre-assembled.

- - Rynvei Board™ - RISC-V Embedded Chip For Electronics Projects (intended to be a RISC-V competitor to the Raspberry Pi Models)
+ - Rinvey Board™ - RISC-V Embedded Chip For Electronics Projects (intended to be a RISC-V competitor to the Raspberry Pi Models)
    - 32-bit Quad-Core CPU with 4GB (max address space) RAM
      - Multiplication Extension